 Parking is available near the site.
 It is pay and display parking.
 The price for 0-2 hours is about £4.
 There are public toilets in the car park.
 And you will usually find an ice cream kiosk near the parking.

 However, the most difficult part is walking back to your car, as it is up the stairs and up the hill.
-If you actually at the beach.
-But you can watch the spectacular view from the cliffs, if you don’t feel like climbing down the stairs to the sea itself.
+If you were actually down at the beach.
+But you can also watch the spectacular view from the cliffs, if you don’t feel like climbing down the stairs to the sea itself.

 The car park is located 25-30 minutes from the beach.
 You will need to walk to the cliffs and then down the stairs to get to the beach itself.
 So it takes some time to get there.
 And there is a rather steep descent down the hill.